johadi/react-server-rendering/README.md

 #### Version 2

-Version 2 just abstracts the react router routes to a separate file.
+Version two just abstracts the react router routes to a separate file.
 This makes the routes reusable between the server and the client side.
 It also allows us to perform some complex logic which makes the state rendered from the server more predictable.